 Although many other states are affected by tornadoes, Oklahoma seems to be where many of those storms are "born."
 Oklahoma City has more tornado strikes than any other city in the United States.

-We invested in a storm shelter
+We invested in a tornado shelter

 Still, the peace of mind has been worth the cost of having it put in.
 Since we never know what the future will hold, it was a good investment.